This advisory announces multiple vulnerabilities in Jenkins.

 SECURITY-232 / CVE-2016-0788

-A vulnerability in the Jenkins remoting module allowed unauthenticated remote attackers to open a JRMP listener on the server hosting the Jenkins master process, which allowed arbitrary code execution.
+A vulnerability in the Jenkins remoting module allowed unauthenticated remote attackers to open a JRMP listener on the server hosting the Jenkins controller process, which allowed arbitrary code execution.

 SECURITY-238 / CVE-2016-0789

 An HTTP response splitting vulnerability in the CLI command documentation allowed attackers to craft Jenkins URLs that serve malicious content.

 The verification of user-provided API tokens with the expected value did not use a constant-time comparison algorithm, potentially allowing attackers to use statistical methods to determine valid API tokens using brute-force methods.

 The verification of user-provided CSRF crumbs with the expected value did not use a constant-time comparison algorithm, potentially allowing attackers to use statistical methods to determine valid CSRF crumbs using brute-force methods.

 SECURITY-232 is considered critical as it allows unprivileged attackers to execute arbitrary code in many configurations.

 SECURITY-238 is considered medium as it allows unprivileged attackers to send maliciously crafted links that result e.g. in XSS to victims.